 2. Sunscreen!
 It is so important to apply an SPF before heading out in to the Colorado sunshine.
 We are so close to the sun here and my little guy (and my husband ;)) burn easily.
 We love using Sun Bum Sunscreen for the whole family.
 It's Paraben free and smells like a tropical vacation.

-3. I carry the Parker Baby Birch Bag in Cream.
-It holds all our snacks, water bottles, and sunscreen!
-I also like to carry an extra hat for Charlie and a small first aid kit in case anything happens on the hike!
 Daniel (my husband) will wear a baby carrier to haul Charlie around in case he gets tired from walking.
 We were gifted a Kelty Child Carrier and couldn't love it more!
-It's light weight, comfortable, and has plenty of storage space for anything extra we might need on the hike.
+It's light weight, comfortable, and has plenty of storage space for anything extra we might need on the hike, which makes hiking with baby gear that much easier.